sambdavidson/2048-clone-solver/README.md

 2048-clone-solver
 =================

 A clone of the iPhone game 2048.
-Tries to give the best possible move to make.
+Attempts to make the best possible move.

 Controls:
 - Use arrow keys to move the blocks.